ceejayps/ceejayps/README.md

 # Hi there, I'm Chester Johnson - 👋

 #### I'm a photographer, Game Developer, Father, and Teacher!!

+#### I'm just a regular Developer who codes for fun, nothing really to it. i find enjoyment is sloving problems via coding.

+#### name a language, give me a few day and i'll learn

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...